Spider-Man 2099: After series cancellation

 In 2099: World of Tomorrow, the polar ice caps melt and a massive deluge kills most of the world's inhabitants.
 The remnants of humanity face a new threat from space: the techno-organic Phalanx.
 Spider-Man works together with Doom 2099 to end the invasion, in which Doom sacrifices himself for the survival of mankind.
 In the later one-shot 2099: Manifest Destiny, society rebuilds following the Phalanx invasion.
-Miguel reopens Alchemax and marries Xina.
-Together, they reawaken Steve Rogers, offering him Thor's hammer, Mjolnir (it had been previously established in mainstream Marvel Comics that Steve Rogers was deemed worthy to lift Mjolnir).
+Miguel reopens Alchemax to regain the lost technologies of the last two cataclysms of the century and restore civilization.
+It is revealed that Miguel and Xina are married when Miguel addresses Xina as "Mrs O'Hara" and the two share a kiss.
+Together, they reawaken Steve Rogers, offering him Thor's hammer Mjolnir.
 Jettisoned into space, Rogers passes Mjolnir back to Miguel, who is likewise deemed worthy enough to lift and wield the mystical hammer, gaining new power from it.
 Secretly aided by Zero Cochrane 2.0 (Ghost Rider 2099), Miguel rules for the next thousand years, ushering in an unprecedented age of enlightenment.
 Peace, morality, and progress spread from Earth to the surrounding worlds.
-In 3099, Rogers is once again revived and takes the hammer, leaving Miguel to retire.
+In 3099, Rogers is once again revived and takes the hammer, leaving Miguel to retire and enjoy the rest of his life with his wife, Xina, by his side.
 Miguel O'Hara's journey from a cowardly, arrogant youth to superhero to galactic leader and icon comes to an end.